QRhi Class

 Returns an available, empty batch to which copy type of operations can be recorded.

 Note: the return value is not owned by the caller and must never be destroyed.
-Instead, the batch is returned the pool for reuse by passing it to QRhiCommandBuffer::beginPass(), QRhiCommandBuffer::endPass(), or QRhiCommandBuffer::resourceUpdate(), or by calling QRhiResourceUpdateBatch::destroy() on it.
+Instead, the batch is returned the pool for reuse by passing it to QRhiCommandBuffer::beginPass(), QRhiCommandBuffer::endPass(), or QRhiCommandBuffer::resourceUpdate(), or by calling QRhiResourceUpdateBatch::release() on it.

 Note: Can be called outside beginFrame() - endFrame() as well since a batch instance just collects data on its own, it does not perform any operations.